 A. If the request for external review is not accepted, the Department of Health or the independent review organization will contact you (the enrollee) and the HMO within two business days of receipt of your request application.

 Q. Should I submit a complaint to the State of Minnesota or request an external review?

 A. In making this decision, you may want to consider the following factors:

 - How long can you wait for a decision on your complaint?

 Complaints filed with the Department of Health are not subject to a time limit.
 The time required for investigation and resolution varies.
-The Department of Health has the authority to investigate complaints filed by health plan company enrollees.
-If the Department of Health determines that the health plan company is in violation of law, it can order compliance and take enforcement action against the health plan company for its violation, including administrative penalties.
+The Department of Health has the authority to investigate complaints filed by HMO enrollees.
+If the Department of Health determines that the HMO is in violation of law, it can order compliance and take enforcement action against the HMO for its violation, including administrative penalties.
 There is no filing fee for complaints filed with the State of Minnesota.

 Does your complaint involve issues of complex, unproven,

 experimental or investigative medical treatment or otherwise require